SpiffInc/polyn/polyn_elixir_client/README.md

 ### NATS Connection

 You will need to provide the connection settings for your NATS connection.
 This will differ in-between environments.
-More settings options can be seen here: `https://hexdocs.pm/gnat/Gnat.ConnectionSupervisor.html#content`
+More settings options can be seen [here](https://hexdocs.pm/gnat/Gnat.ConnectionSupervisor.html#content)

 ```elixir
 config :polyn, :nats, %{